 There will be no penalty if the attacking player shortens the regulatory distance to a defender while throwing or shooting the ball.

 Defensively marking a player off court three feet away is the essence of the netball game.
 Being skillful in this component reduces the number of free passes given away.
-Some situations allow outstretched arms by players.
+Even so, some situations allow the players to have 'outstretched arms'.

 You cannot mark a player with your arms outstretched.
 But, you can extend your arms if you are marking them off the ball and attempting to: